 I hope that I can help Street Child United’s campaign to push for positive changes to be implemented worldwide and I look forward to supporting the build up to the next Street Child Cricket World Cup in India in 2023.

 It is a privilege to be involved with a charity which strives to create real and lasting change for those young people with whom it engages, and which seeks to help them become a powerful force for change in their own right.
 Street Child United’s work with women and girls in particular, harnessing the power of sport to ensure the rights fought for apply to all irrespective of gender, is both inspiring and important.
 To be a small part of helping this process is a challenge and a gift.Isabelle Westbury, Sports Journalist and SCU Ambassador

 Street Child United are so passionate about helping children and young people that are so often ignored and neglected to realise their potential and inherent worth.
 It's a joy to see the difference they make to the lives of those with whom they connect - and it's an equal joy to see how these children and young people are inspiring others and fighting for change.
 I'm delighted to support this invaluable work.Vicki Sparks - BBC Commentator and SCU Ambassador

 Street Child United is an amazing charity using sport to give street-connected young people a chance to speak out and show the world their potential.
-I’m excited to work with Street Child United to tell these young people’s stories and show what changes need to be made to support and protect street-connected children.Jules Breach, UK broadcaster Journalist and SCU Ambassador
+I’m excited to work with Street Child United to tell these young people’s stories and show what changes need to be made to support and protect street-connected children.Jules Breach, UK broadcast journalist and SCU Ambassador